oleg-pruh/taxi-service/README.md

-# :oncoming_taxi:Taxi-Service:oncoming_taxi:
+# 🚖 Taxi-Service 🚖

-### :milky_way:Project description:
+### 🌌 Project description:
 ```
 A simple web-application that supports authentication, registration and other CRUD operations.
+The project was developed for the company "Bolt" in order to control the number of drivers,
-With this application, you can save/update/delete information about manufacturers, drivers and cars.
+cars and their manufacturers.
+With this application, you can save/update/delete information
+about manufacturers, drivers and cars.
 ```

-## :clipboard:Features:
+## 🎯 Features:
 + registration like a driver;
 + authentication like a driver;
 + create/update/remove a manufacturer;